HarshineeSriram/Wikimedia-NSFW-Classifier-Reports/reports/HarshineeSriram/readme.md

 ___

 **Books**
 1. Author of "The Horrors of Happiness" - opening week category bestseller on Amazon.
+Link (you could either support me or email me for a free copy): https://www.amazon.com/Horrors-Happiness-Harshinee-Sriram/dp/1728766591/
 2. Co-Author of "Pandora's Box - Horn OK Please" by Karthik Iyengar